Convolutional Deep Kernel Machines: Experiments

-We initialise the inducing inputs by randomly selecting patches from the training set, and then initialise the inducing Gram blocks $\G_{ii}^\ell$ at the NNGP case (i.e. where regularisation strength is infinity) by propagating the inducing inputs through the model and setting $\G_{ii}^\ell$ at each layer equal to the incoming kernel matrix block $\K_{ii}^\ell$.
-The inducing output parameters mu and A are initialised randomly from a Gaussian distribution (for A we initialise L as Gaussian and then compute $A=LL^T$ to ensure A is positive-definite).
+We initialise the inducing inputs by randomly selecting patches from the training set, and then initialise the inducing Gram blocks $\G_\text{ii}^\ell$ at the NNGP case by propagating the inducing inputs through the model and setting $\G_\text{ii}^\ell$ at each layer equal to the incoming kernel matrix block $\K_\text{ii}^\ell$.
+The inducing output parameters $\boldsymbol \mu$ and $\mathbf A$ are initialised randomly from a Gaussian distribution (for $\mathbf A$ we initialise $\mathbf{L}$ as Gaussian and then compute $\mathbf{A}=\mathbf{LL}^T$ to ensure $\mathbf{A}$ is positive-definite).
 We initialise the mixup parameters $\Cell$ randomly.

 We tested on the MNIST\footnote{\url{https://yann.lecun.com/exdb/mnist/} Licence: CC BY-SA 3.0}~\citep{lecun1998gradient}, CIFAR-10, and CIFAR-100\footnote{\url{https://cs.toronto.edu/~kriz/cifar.html} Licence: Unknown}~\citep{krizhevsky2009learning} image classification datasets.
-We ran all experiments for 8 different random seeds, and report mean test accuracy with standard errors in Table~\ref{tab:variants}; see Appendix~\ref{app:experiments} for other metrics.
-For each hyperparameter and dataset, we identify the best setting, and then bold all those settings whose performance was statistically similar to the best, using a one-tailed Welch's t-test (a more conservative version of the Student's t-test that does not assume equal population variances) at a 5\% significance level.
+We report mean test accuracy with standard errors (over 4 random seeds) in Table~\ref{tab:variants}; see Appendix~\ref{app:experiments} for other metrics.
+For each hyperparameter and dataset, we bold all settings whose performance was statistically similar to the best, using a one-tailed Welch's t-test at a 5\% significance level.
 For the normalisation and rescaling schemes, we test certain combinations for the inducing and test-train blocks that we feel are natural; see Appendix \ref{app:experiments:batchnorm} for more details.